 With these facts in mind, making a putting stroke should be easy, at least from a physiological perspective.
 We all know better.
 Putting, for some, is in fact the most challenging aspect of the game.
 Consider the requirements:

 To make things even more difficult, every putt is different, and you only have one club to deal with all of the variables.
 No wonder there’s less than a 10 percent chance that even a Tour pro will sink a 25-footer.
-Putting—simplicity and complexity in severe amounts.
+Putting is simple and complex at the same time in severe amounts.

 Rote practice won’t necessarily help.
 Training your brain will.
 As you know, the brain controls all thoughts and actions.
 These thoughts and actions are based on the sensory information gathered and stored in the brain’s memory bank.
 In other words, actions are structured by the input we receive and the decisions we make.
 That’s what determines the outcome of our actions, and the subsequent feedback determines future decisions.